Hugh Earnshaw

-Hugh Earnshaw (16 February 1939 – 31 December 1982) was an Australian rules footballer who played with Geelong in the Victorian Football League (VFL).
+Hugh Francis Earnshaw (16 February 1939 – 31 December 1982) was an Australian rules footballer who played with Geelong in the Victorian Football League (VFL).

+Earnshaw played with a number of rural clubs, during his time working as a bank clerk, which included Shepparton, Rutherglen, Yackandandah and Wangaratta Rovers.

 In 1964, Earnshaw, at that time was playing with Yackandandah Football Club, tied on votes with the Tallangatta & District Football League best and fairest award winner, but finished as runner up on the old countback system, but has never received a retrospective medal from the T&DFNL.

-Earnshaw also played six senior matches with the Wangaratta Rovers in the Ovens & Murray Football League.
+Earnshaw played six senior matches with the Wangaratta Rovers in the Ovens & Murray Football League in 1968.